senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

-(1.9) Hash and a simple test in Go (test1.go) (30pts)
+(1.9) Hash and a simple test in Go (ksum.go) (30pts)
 -----------------------------------------------------------------------------------------------------------------------------

 This is the first set of code that we will directly use in building our blockchain.

+A hash is a number, usually large, that maps a set of data into a unique number.
+A different set of data will result in a different hash.
+The file `file1` will hash to `ecd67ca5a72802084fcea4883b6877ecfba7f95c0aece07ea504359d54eb4610`.
+That's a big number.
+Note that the number is in base 16 when it was printed out (so it has `0..9` and `a..f` for digits).
+It is possible that two different sets of data will produce the same value.
+This is called a hash collision.
+A good hash rarely has collisions.

 We will use a bunch of different hash functions.
 All of the has functions have a similar interface in Go.
 Today's function is Keccak256.
 This is the hash that is used in Ethereum.
-It is a Sha3 derivative.
+It is a `sha3` derivative.

-The Go documentation for sha3 includes keccak256.
+The Go documentation for sha3 includes keccak256 but we will be using the one in the Go-Ethereum package.

 An example of using it is: [keccak256](https://gist.github.com/miguelmota/01d051b2208ea706a273dbf0dd673844) Note that the example is wrong, the output will be in lower case.
+The example shows it in upper case.
+Go and read the example.

 This Ethereum code includes a function that you will want to copy.
-Lines 46 to 51.
+Lines 44 to 51.
 Give credit where credit is due.
 (See Below - I copied it)

 Note that the Keccak256 function takes a slice of byte, `[]byte`, and returns a slice of byte.